Competitive Local Routing with Constraints: Routing on the Constrained -Graph

 \subsection{Negative Routing on the Constrained Half-$\boldsymbol{\Theta_6}$-Graph}

-In this section, we provide an $O(1)$-memory 1-local routing algorithm for the case where the destination $t$ lies in a negative subcone of the origin $s$.
+We note that the routing algorithm provided in the previous section does not suffice to also route on the constrained \graph, since it assumes that the destination lies in a positive subcone of the source.
+Therefore, in this section, we provide an $O(1)$-memory 1-local routing algorithm for the case where the destination $t$ lies in a negative subcone of the source $s$.

 For ease of exposition, we assume that $t$ lies in a subcone of $\overline{C}^s_0$.
 The $O(1)$-memory 1-local routing algorithm finds a path from $s$ to $t$ of length at most $2 \cdot |s t|$ and travels a total distance of at most $18 \cdot |s t|$ to do so.
 We note that negative routing is harder than positive routing, since there need not be an edge to a vertex in the cone of $s$ that contains $t$.
-This phenomenon also caused the separation between spanning ratio and routing ratio in the unconstrained setting~\cite{BFRV12}.
+This phenomenon also caused the separation between spanning ratio and routing ratio in the unconstrained setting~\cite{BFRV2015RoutingJournal}.

 The remainder of this section is structured as follows: First, we identify a set of conditions that edges need to meet in order to be considered by the routing algorithm.
 Unfortunately, one of these conditions cannot be checked 1-locally.
 Therefore, we replace it with a set of conditions that exclude edges that are guaranteed not to satisfy the original condition and can be checked 1-locally.